ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 ## Mounting ISCSI

-This isn't supported currently in CoreOS but is in line for a future release. - https://github.com/coreos/bugs/issues/634
+iSCSI isn't supported currently in CoreOS but is in line for a future release. - https://github.com/coreos/bugs/issues/634